-One reason that sugar is bad: foods that are high in sugar are generally not as nutritious as foods that are lower in sugar.
-The only caveat to this is with fruit, as some are high in fructose, but they’re also loaded with vitamins, minerals, antioxidants, and fiber.
-With that said, most foods that contain added sugar (such as ice cream, juices, pastries, and candies) typically have little nutritive value, which means you gain very little from them to benefit your health.
+Foods that are high in sugar are generally not as nutritious as foods that are lower in sugar.
+The only caveat to this is with fruit, as some are high in fructose, but they’re also loaded with vitamins, minerals, antioxidants and fiber.
+With that said, most foods that contain added sugar (such as ice creams, juices, pastries and candies) typically have little nutritional value, which means you gain very little from them to benefit your health.

 You were probably told by your parents at a young age that candy rots your teeth.
 You probably didn’t listen to them back then, and now their words may come back to haunt you.
-Any sugar you consume, whether it is added sugar, natural sugar, or processed, breaks down tooth enamel and can cause cavities.
+Any sugar you consume (whether it is natural, processed or added sugar) breaks down tooth enamel and can cause cavities.
 The mouth typically has good bacteria living in it, but in the presence of sugar from your diet, harmful bacteria can grow and multiply to lead to tooth decay.

 Hindrance to Weight Loss

-One common reason many adults have trouble losing weight is hidden sugar.
-Sometimes, it can be a challenge to know how much sugar you consume each day, since sugar is added to so many foods that don’t seem sweet (like bread, crackers, ketchup, and salad dressings) or that you may think of as healthy (like fruit yogurt and smoothies).
+One challenge that adults face when it comes to sugar and weight loss is hidden sugar.
+Sometimes, it can be a challenge to know how much sugar you consume each day since sugar is added to so many foods that don’t seem sweet or that you may think of as healthy (like fruit yogurt and smoothies).
 However, regardless of where the sugar comes from, it can still have a major impact on your weight loss program.
 Consider watching what sugar you consume, such as in desserts, and avoid adding any to your coffee or tea.

-Now that you have an idea of how much sugar health authorities recommend each day compare that to what the standard diet contains.
-The figure is an average so that some adults will consume way less than this, but that also means there are many people who eat far more than the average.
+Now that you have an idea of how much sugar the body should have each day, compare that to what the standard diet contains.
+The figure is an average, so some adults will consume way less than this, but that also means there are many people who eat far more than the average.
 If the average American consumes 82 grams of sugar a day, that’s the same as 21 teaspoons or about 330 calories daily that come entirely from sugar.
 That means that Americans are eating more than double the amount of sugar than they should — and remember, this is just an average.

 Obesity has been a hot topic in recent years, and with good reason.
 Roughly 38 percent of adults over the age of 19 in the U.S. are obese.
-What’s more staggering is that more than 70 percent of adults over the age of 19 are overweight or obese, suggesting that most people in this country have weight problems.
-Just think about these statistics a bit: seven out of every ten adults are overweight or obese.
-From a public health standpoint, effective weight loss programs are important, and it seems that sugar may play a role.
+What’s even more staggering is that over 70 percent of adults over the age of 19 are overweight or obese, suggesting that most people in this country have weight problems.
+From a public health standpoint, it's now more important than ever to adopt a sugar free diet weight loss program.
 Let’s take a look at how sugar is associated with weight gain.

-One of the first things with any body weight management program is to consider how much you eat and to cut out whatever is unnecessary.
-Sugar is a major culprit in weight gain since it contains calories, but not much else in the way of vitamins, minerals, or anything else that’s good for you.
+When it comes to sugar and weight loss programs, you must consider how much you eat and choose to cut out whatever is unnecessary.
+Sugar is a major culprit in weight gain since it contains calories, but not much else in the way of vitamins, minerals or anything that’s good for you.
 You can find a detailed description of the number of calories in our calories in sugar guide, but overall, if you eat more than what you need, you will store the extra energy as fat.
 Some weight loss programs suggest that eating fat is the path to gaining fat, but in reality, it does not matter what nutrient you over consume; the more you eat, the more you gain.

 Studies have shown that excessive sugar consumption can lead to the development of certain illnesses and diseases indirectly from weight gain.
-These same studies have shown that high-sugar diets increased weight gain when compared to a low-sugar diet.
+These same studies have shown that high-sugar diets increased weight gain when compared to low-sugar diets; this is why sugar free diet weight loss programs are so effective.
 While the mechanism is still in debate, it seems that consuming too much in a chronic sense can lead to excessive weight gain and fat storage throughout the body.

-Considering the difference between how much sugar we should be eating and how much we’re eating, that excess sugar consumption might be one of the key factors in the rise in obesity levels in this country.
+Considering the difference between how much sugar we should be eating and how much we’re actually eating, that excess sugar consumption might be one of the key factors in the rise in obesity levels in this country.
 If the recommended amount of sugar is at most 150 calories each day and the average adult is consuming more than double this value, perhaps the increase in overweight or obese adults is caused by this excess.
 If a pound of fat equates to roughly 3,500 calories, and men consume 180 calories (at least) in excess and women consume 230 calories (at least) in excess, this could add up over the years.
-If you do the math on the extra amount men eat, 180 calories of sugar in excess from what is recommended each day, for a total of 365 days over an entire year, and this amounts to about 19 pounds of fat per year.
-Do the same math for women, and this equates to 24 pounds of fat added each year.
-Doing the math, it seems clear how sugar can contribute to obesity across the nation.

 Cutting Sugar to Lose Weight